zakharos/zakharos.github.io/_news/road.md

 inline: true
 ---

-Our recursive implicit representation [ROAD](https://zakharos.github.io/projects/road/index.html) has been accepted to CoRL'22!
+Our recursive implicit representation [ROAD](https://zakharos.github.io/projects/road/index.html) has been accepted for CoRL'22!